Home Medical Malpractice Emergency Room Error

 Why Might Emergency Room Errors Happen?

 The emergency room is a natural contributor to the poor quality of care patients receive.
-A recent study, published in De Gruyter’s Journal Diagnosis, found that 45% of all ER errors could be chalked up to doctors’ and nurses’ poor decision-making.
+A recent study, published in De Gruyter’s Journal Diagnosis, found that 45% of all ER errors can be chalked up to doctors’ and nurses’ poor decision-making.
 This means that even when ER doctors are given accurate and timely information, they still make the wrong choice for treatment.
 However, that does not mean they should be “let off the hook” when they make a serious error, as those mistakes can cost people their lives.

 Back to Top